-Now, what are the benefits that GABA can provide us?
-Since it is inhibitory in nature, GABA is a known anxiolytic.
+Since it is inhibitory in nature, GABA is a known anxiolytic (anti-anxiety supplement).
 It promotes feelings of calmness, reduces stress, anxiety and nervousness, can increase focus and concentration and can also be used as a sleeping aid.
-In addition to that, GABA works by balancing chemicals in the brain such as adrenaline and noradrenaline.
-Epinephrine, also known as adrenaline, is the neurotransmitter involved in our body's “fight or flight" response.
-It provides our muscles the energy to respond quickly and more effectively when faced in a threat (2).
-Meanwhile, norepinephrine is the neurotransmitter also being referred to as the stress hormone.
+In addition, GABA works by balancing chemicals in the brain such as adrenaline and noradrenaline.
+Epinephrine, also known as adrenaline, is the neurotransmitter involved in our body's “fight or flight" response and provides our muscles the energy to respond quickly and more effectively when faced with a threat (2).
+Meanwhile, norepinephrine is the neurotransmitter also referred to as the stress hormone.
 As the name implies, it is responsible for our body's ability to respond to stress and is also involved in the “fight or flight" response.
-Norepinephrine increases a person's breathing rate and heart rate thus, increasing blood circulation.
-Now with GABA at hand, it balances and regulates the levels of these two other neurotransmitters which then results in a calm body and state of mind.
-In contrast to that, low levels of GABA have been associated with feelings of restlessness, depression, anxiety, and excessive stress.
+Norepinephrine increases a person's breathing rate and heart rate, thus increasing blood circulation.
+GABA balances and regulates the levels of neurotransmitters which then result in a calm body and state of mind.
+In contrast, low levels of GABA have been associated with feelings of restlessness, depression, anxiety, and excessive stress.